The Lattice Sine-Gordon Equation as a Superposition Formula for an NLS-Type System: Examples

 Note that the components $u_{\scriptscriptstyle l-1,m}$ and $u_{\scriptscriptstyle l,m}$ are not conserved densities of equation (\ref{NLS}).
 Therefore, a quantity of interest is the simplest conserved density given by the formula

 For real $\alpha_i$ and imaginary $\beta_i$, this quantity represents an interaction of two solitons: the profile consists of two distinct solitons with one increasing in amplitude while overtaking the other and then restoring its shape after the interaction.

-Solution (\ref{2solit}) can be re-written in a more compact form in terms of the skew-symmetric Levi-Chivita symbol $\varepsilon^{ij}$:
+Solution~(\ref{2solit}) can be re-written in a more compact form in terms of the skew-symmetric Levi-Chivita symbol $\varepsilon^{ij}$:

 where we assume summation over repeated indices and denote $f_m=f(\alpha_m,\beta_m)$.